zeya2u9/COMEX/COMEX_DCoP/README.md

 - Commented code and the thread function can be used for reference as to how to use the script.
 - **Note**: Androzoo mentions that one can only make upto 40 concurrent connections to their database.

+### Downloading APKs from VirusShare

+- To download APKs from VirusShare, first contact/request its maintainers for credentials.
+- Using the credentials, login to their website, and go to the [torrents link](https://virusshare.com/torrents) and download the respective years' torrent files

 ## Notes

 - Ensure that VM credentials and paths are correctly configured in the script.